Austinbyrne46/22582053-Fin_metrics-/README.md

 #### Lets first create some bond/credit and equity idicies that we can use for our constraints later

+Here I create the constraints that will be used to construct the constrained optimal portfolio.

 ``` r
 #Creating the equity indices constraint
 # Create a vector of unique asset tickers